PrefectHQ/prefect/docs/concepts/tasks.md

 Tags are optional string labels that enable you to identify and group tasks other than by name or flow.
 Tags are useful for:

-- Filtering task runs by tag in the UI and via the [Orion REST API](/api-ref/rest-api/#filtering).
+- Filtering task runs by tag in the UI and via the [Prefect REST API](/api-ref/rest-api/#filtering).
 - Setting [concurrency limits](#task-run-concurrency-limits) on task runs by tag.

 Tags may be specified as a keyword argument on the [task decorator](/api-ref/prefect/tasks/#prefect.tasks.task).